vishal-m25/Obsidian/Learnings/java/java.md

 - Java is always pass-by-value.
 - Always the type is checked during the compile time.

+## SOLID principles
+- Single responsibility
+	- a class should only have one responsibility (printing, writing, reading, each should have separate classes)
+- Open-Closed
+	- a class should be open for extension and closed for modification.
+	- extend a class instead of directly modifying it to add further features
+- Liskov substitution
+	-  **if class _A_ is a subtype of class _B_, we should be able to replace _B_ with _A_ without disrupting the behavior of our program.**
+- Interface segregation
+	- larger interface has to be broken into smaller one according to the classes we plan on creating.
+- Dependency inversion
+	- avoid strong coupling,
+	- when there is a possibility of an filed to change in feature, make it loosely coupled by not explictly declaring it in the concrete class.

 ## Advantages of java 8
 - Introduced lambda function
 - Introduced default and static methods in interfaces